New Legislation Positions Indiana at the Forefront of Immigration Enforcement

 One of the greatest drivers of illegal immigration to the United States is the desire to work, even for substandard wages.
 While federal law already prohibits employers from hiring illegal workers, it is challenging to identify violations and enforce the law consistently.
 Some presidential administrations have abandoned worksite enforcement altogether.
 Thus, when a state government prohibits employers from hiring illegal workers and enforces the prohibition through effective sanctions, it helps both federal enforcement agencies and American workers, who are unfairly forced to compete with illegal workers willing to work for less.

 SB 76 mirrors federal law by prohibiting Indiana employers from hiring illegal workers and by allowing the state attorney general to file suit against employers who violate the law.
-Depending on the severity of the violation, the attorney general can seek injunctive relief, civil penalties, or the temporary or permanent suspension of a business’s operating license.
+Depending on the severity of the violation, the attorney general can seek injunctive relief or the temporary or permanent suspension of a business’s operating license.
 It also provides employers with a clear understanding of the consequences they face for hiring illegal workers, thereby improving deterrence.

 SB 76 makes the following changes: